ShailenNaidoo/gatsby-webapp-starterpack/README.md

 >
 > \- https://jamstack.org/

-To this end this project heavily relies on [Gatsby](https://www.gatsbyjs.org/) and [Redux](https://redux.js.org/) to control markup and interactivity:
+To this end this project heavily relies on [Gatsby](https://www.gatsbyjs.org/) to generate prebuilt markup and [Redux](https://redux.js.org/) to manage interactivity.

+In addition [Axios](#) is included as way to standardise HTTP requests, while [Lodash](#) is included to standardise basic low-level data manipulation.
+For predicatability, these should always be used in favour of bespoke solutions (even if less performant).

 #### <span id="gatsby"></span>Gatsby